 Aggressive conservation measures helped the Indian rhino to restore its numbers to some degree.
 Still, an upsurge in demand for traditional medicines, especially in Vietnam, has caused poachers to begin hunting the rhinos again.
 In addition, to use in medicines, the horn is also used to make buttons, knife handles, and other decorative items.

 Besides habitat destruction, alien plant forms into traditional rhino feeding grounds seem to have restricted the amount of food available for the rhinos.
 This appears to influence how often the cows produce a calf directly.

 See Related: Endangered vs. Threatened vs. Extinct Species

-The governments of both India and Nepal are involved in conserving existing populations of Indian rhinos.
+The governments of both India and Nepal are involved in conserving the existing Rhino population.
 Various NGOs are also taking part in this effort.

 There is an attempt to extend protected areas and a program to remove weeds and plants the rhinos cannot eat to expand their normal food supply.
 Rangers in the parks are aggressive in fighting poachers.

 The David Shepherd Wildlife Foundation is a charity that was set up by the world-renowned wildlife artist, David Shepherd.

 The charity’s primary aim is to help threatened wildlife throughout the world.
 This is done in a number of ways, including providing support to projects that protect and conserve wildlife, as well as working to raise awareness of the plight of endangered species.